blazium-engine/blazium-docs/contributing/development/debugging/using_sanitizers.rst

 different set of optimizations can also change the observed results of undefined behavior.

-To enable the undefined behavior sanitizer in a Godot build, pass the ``use_ubsan=yes`` SCons option when compiling.
+To enable the undefined behavior sanitizer in a Blazium build, pass the ``use_ubsan=yes`` SCons option when compiling.
 Enabling UBSAN only has a small performance overhead.